-A healthful, balanced diet rich in fruit and vegetables may reduce the risk of developing asthma.
+Following a healthy, balanced diet rich in fruits and vegetables may reduce the risk of developing asthma.

-A 2020 article states that several studies have found that high consumption of fruit and vegetables reduces the risk of adults and children developing asthma.
+One 2020 article states that several studies have found that a high consumption of fruits and vegetables reduces the risk of adults and children developing asthma.

-Fresh fruit and vegetables are rich sources of antioxidants, such as vitamin C, vitamin E, and beta carotene, which help the body fight toxins that may damage tissues.
+Fresh fruits and vegetables are rich sources of antioxidants, such as vitamin C, vitamin E, and beta carotene.
+These help the body fight toxins that may damage tissues.

-This, in turn, may help to improve lung function and control the symptoms of asthma.
+This, in turn, may help improve lung function and control the symptoms of asthma.